Student Success and Support Program (SSSP)

 - Counseling Services – Provided by the Office of Counseling, Advising and Matriculation through Counseling Support Services, or for students affiliated with a special program such as the Extended Opportunity Program and Services (EOPS) or the Disability Resource Center (DRC).
 Counseling services are available to all students who participate in the SSSP and complete assessment and orientation.

 - Student Educational Plan (SEP) - Students are provided assistance to develop a comprehensive SEP that includes required courses and resource referrals needed to meet an educational goal.

 - Follow-up Services and Programs – Students receive continued support, and assistance to define course of study and development of comprehensive SEP.
 Other services and programs include, but are not limited to, counseling services, career services, transfer services, financial aid, EOPS, DRC, Multicultural and Dream Center, veteran’s support services, foster youth support services, student success and counseling workshops, Learning Center and tutorial services, SMCCCD Transcript Evaluation Service.

-- Intervention Activities and Support - Students who fall out of good academic standing or are otherwise experiencing academic difficultly, or are determined to be at-risk students are provided support through the OnTRAC Program.
+- Intervention Activities and Support - Students who fall out of good academic standing or are otherwise experiencing academic difficultly, or are determined to be at-risk students are provided support through the OnTRAC Scholars.